 Dean McCord is the senior administrator of the college.
 He deals with officers of the university and of other college to represent the interests of liberal arts and sciences.
 A multi-layered staff working in conjuction with the Dean makes successful management of the College possible.

-The college's two associate deans, Sue Doederlein and Zhili Xiao, support the Dean and supervize in matters of budget and personnel, undergraduate advising, and curriculum and space.
+The college's two interim associate deans, David Ballantine and Zhili Xiao, support the Dean and supervize in matters of budget and personnel, undergraduate advising, and curriculum and space.

 Additional support is provided by the dean’s assistant, the college business manager and staff, the college communication office, a team of undergraduate advisors, the office of external programming, and an extensive clerical staff.

 Nearly 400 regular faculty members make up the professoriate of the college.
 Approximately seventy-five percent are tenured.
 Another 100 positions are held by adjunct faculty.
 Almost eighty-five percent of NIU’s Presidential Research Professorships have been awarded to College of Liberal Arts and Sciences faculty.

 In addition, the vibrancy of NIU’s research community has brought national and international recognition to College scholars in anthropology, biology, chemistry and biochemistry, history, mathematics, geology and environmental geosciences, political science, public administration, psychology, and physics.
 NIU is a member of the Universities Research Association, a prestigious consortium of universities across the country that supports the work of important national laboratories such as Fermilab and Argonne National Laboratory in partnership with the Department of Physics.

 NIU’s Center for Southeast Asian Studies is part of the College and is a world-class resource on Southeast Asia; the Center recently received a four-year Title VI Award and accolades from the U.S. Department of Education for its exceptionally strong ties with institutions in Southeast Asia and innovative language teaching.